5 Reasons to Pick Up the Inbound Sales Call

 The trend to become less responsive to untimely and irrelevant outreaches grows, so we need to modify our telephone usage to reflect how customer's buy.
 Do the homework, qualify prospects, understand context- and always add value.

 Let's make that inbound sales call!

-Tomi Lindholm has worked in the wild, fast moving world of digital marketing and sales since 2006 and helped customers succeed with HubSpot since 2012.
+Tomi Lindholm has worked in the wild, fast moving world of digital sales and marketing since 2006 and helped customers win over the modern buyer with HubSpot since 2012.